-The main effect which corresponds to the group of men with low qualification and with occupational experience is, with $\exp(-0.21) = 0.81$ , nearly identical to the effect estimated by the basic model.
-For all groups, we do not find any significant difference for the treatment effect.
+The main effect, which corresponds to the group of men with low qualifications and with occupational experience, is with $\exp(-0.21) = 0.81$, nearly identical to the effect estimated by the basic model.
+For none of the groups, we do find any significant difference for the treatment effect.
 Thus the estimated effect is relatively constant with respect to the considered observable characteristics.